kenminsoo/sRNAfrag/readme.md

     This functions takes in an input gtf file and outputs a filtered file.
 This should will filter OUT a certain attribute in the final column of a gtf file.

 n) countby_field(input_gtf, output_name, field_index)
     This function takes in an input gtf file and outputs how many times a certain field appears.
 This can be used to count the number annotations that appear on each chromsome.
+Count by column.

 o) countby_attribute(input_gtf, output_name, countby_value, skip = False, num = 1)
     This function takes in a gtf file and counts by a certain attribute.